 Beauty is eternity gazing at itself in a mirror.

 The way that beautiful images can haunt & continue to inspire admiration and curiosity is not unique to me.
-Humans are attracted to beauty; hence the cliché ‘Beauty Sells’.
+Humans are attracted to beauty – hence our tendency to overuse the concept that ‘Content Sells’.
+Add beauty to the cliché and it becomes travel marketing wisdom.
 Plenty of research has been done on the links between pretty images and sales figures.
 Our industry is no different.
 Buying travel often starts with virtual window shopping – the best window display must draw the biggest crowd, surely?

 So, why aren’t we dressing up our displays better?